U.S. Women's Soccer Team Sues U.S. Soccer For Gender Discrimination

 Updated at 2:22 p.m.
 ET

-The U.S. women's soccer team has filed a lawsuit against U.S. soccer, accusing it of gender discrimination.
+The U.S. women's soccer team has filed a lawsuit against U.S. Soccer, accusing it of gender discrimination.

 The complaint, filed Friday in California district court, argues that U.S. Soccer "has a policy and practice of discriminating" against members of the women's national team on the basis of gender, by paying them less than similarly situated members of the men's team.